platipodium/vinos/doc/odd/paper.md

 The domain is divided into an active part (water) and an inactive part (land).
 The demarcation between land and water is achieved by using the GEBCO bathymetry bounded by European Environmental Agency's coastline dataset.
 Using a creep-fill algorithm a continuous accessible domain is ensured.

-Cells carry information on resources (fish stocks of the respective species, at climatological seasonal resolution), regulatory fishery closure areas (offshore wind and trawling exclusion zones).
+Cells carry information on resources (fish stocks of the respective species, at climatological seasonal resolution), and regulatory fishery closure areas (offshore wind and trawling exclusion zones).
 They record activity of the fishery occuring in the grid cell as area swept and as hours fished.

 <!-- @todo add SAR -->